 Cockroaches are more active at night.
 During the day they prefer to stay hidden in cracks and crevices, coming out to feed mostly at night time.

-The majority of moths in the UK are harmless, however a few are seen as pests due to the damage their larvae cause to materials, clothes, textiles and stored products.
-Unlike other pests, moth pose you no health risks.
+The majority of moths in the UK are harmless, however, a few are seen as pests due to the damage their larvae cause to materials, clothes, textiles and stored products.
+Unlike other pests, moths pose you no health risks.